Crime reports for Killeen, Copperas Cove, Harker Heights, Lampasas

 Lampasas

-Harassment was reported at 2:46 a.m.
-Friday in the block of Alexander Lane.

-A disturbance was reported at 9:38 a.m.
-Friday in the 1500 block of South Main Street.

-A minor accident with no injuries was reported at 12:58 p.m.
-Friday in the 100 block of EE Ohnmeiss Drive.

-A suspicious person was reported at 5:20 p.m.
-Friday in the 600 block of North Key Avenue.

-Unauthorized use of a motor vehicle was reported at 7:24 p.m.
-Friday in the 900 block of East 4th Street.
+Suspicious vehicle was reported at 10:35 a.m.
+Sunday in the 100 block of East 9th Street.

-Domestic disturbance was reported at 9:54 p.m.
-Friday in the 200 block of Riverview Drive.

-Disturbance was reported at 10:28 p.m.
-Friday in the 100 block of North Ridge Street.
+Runaway was reported at 1:32 p.m.
+Sunday in the 100 block of East 8th Street.

 Read more about local crime at kdhnews.com/crime.